 Real estate property owners enjoy tax advantages unique to ownership, including depreciation allowances and mortgage interest deductions.
 This deduction reduces overall taxable income, improving cash flow that you can turn around and reinvest into the business.
 Consult with a CPA or financial advisor to fully understand how a purchase could affect your tax circumstances.

 When you own the property where you operate your business, you can more easily plan for long-term costs associated with that property.
 Without the variables associated with lease agreement renewals, it is easier to project the annual costs for the business according to your mortgage contract, insurance and estimated property tax.
-You can plan for the long run without having to worry about increased lease payments or a cancelled lease.
+You can plan for the long run without having to worry about increased lease payments or a canceled lease.

 When you own the business property as well as the business, you have the control to develop, operate and modify the building to your needs as the business grows.
 As a property owner, you aren’t at the mercy of the landlord’s guidelines for space modifications and can therefore adapt your building infrastructure as needed.